usubalang/usuba/_posts/2020-03-16-interleaving.md

 There are two ways that Ascon can benefit from interleaving.
-First, if the linear layer is executed two (resp. three) times simultaneously, the last 2 extra cycles computing a single `xor` each become two cycles computing two (resp. three) `xor`s each; saving one (resp. two) cycle.
+First, if the linear layer is executed two (resp. three) times simultaneously, the last 2 extra cycles computing a single `xor` now computed two (resp. three) `xor`s each, thus saving one (resp. two) cycle.
 Second, out-of-order execution can allow the S-box of one instance of Ascon to execute while the linear layer of the other copy executes, thus allowing a full saturation of the CPU despite the rotations being only able to use ports 0 and 6.

 To understand how interleaving impacts performances, we used Linux's `perf` tool to get the IPC, numbers of loads and stores, and the